 - Business intelligence reporting software, which gathers information and presents it in ways that are easy to view, sort, and understand.
-Often, these software programs come with dashboards companies can customize to meet their needs.
+Often, these software programs, like an embedded analytics platform, come with dashboards that can be customized to meet specific business needs.
 Someone managing a call center, for example, might be able to quickly see on their computer or mobile device all critical metrics, including current average speed of answer, call volumes throughout the day, and how many calls are in the queue.

 - Data visualization tools, including the aforementioned dashboards.
 These tools convert raw data and some analysis into charts and graphs.
 For most people, this is the easiest way to quickly understand what the data is saying.
 A bar graph or line chart communicates in seconds whether a metric is trending up or down.
 It also lets someone know whether a number has fallen above or below a required range.
 Visualization helps drive immediate decision-making, but it also helps create a narrative when presenting complex data to stakeholders.